microsoft/language-server-protocol/_specifications/specification-3-15.md

 	 */
 	window?: {
 		/**
 		 * Whether client supports handling progress notifications.
-If set servers are
-		 * allowed to report in `workDoneProgress` property in the request specific server
+		 * If set, servers are allowed to report in `workDoneProgress` property
-		 * capabilities.
+		 * in the request specific server capabilities.
 		 *
 		 * Since 3.15.0
 		 */